PeterHjHan/prayer-request/README.md

 ### 4.1 CRUD operations : P(5)
 4.1.1   Description
-  * Authenticated and authorized users will have the ability to complete CRUD operations on their posted prayers.
+  * Authenticated and userized users will have the ability to complete CRUD operations on their posted prayers.
 4.1.2   Stimulus/Response Sequences
   1. Users will have a stable connection to the internet
   2. Users should receieve a 200 status code response when connecting to the DNS
   3. The main page of the application will be loaded when succesfully loaded
     * if the user does not have the right browser compatibility, a pop-up will be opened to suggest to open with the right browser.
 4.1.3   Functional Requirements
-  * Update and Delete can only performed for authenticated and authorized users.
+  * Update and Delete can only performed for authenticated and userized users.
   * Create
     * Users should use the <i>form</i> element in the main page to create
   * Read